Try Hubstaff for 14 days

-Be within scope, and outlined from the beginning
+Be within the scope and outlined from the beginning

-Without a clear objective, your team works in circles and it’s unclear when you’ve reached the finish line.
+Without a clear purpose, your team works in circles, and it’s unclear when you’ve reached the finish line.

-In fact, a change in project objectives is one of the most common reasons for project failure.
+A change in project objectives is one of the most common reasons for failure.

-Well-defined projects make sure your clients know exactly what to expect, and that everyone is on the same page.
+Well-defined projects ensure your clients know what to expect and that everyone is on the same page.

-Before we get into key deliverables in project management, let’s cover how these differ from milestones and objectives, and how both help you achieve your objectives.
+Before we get into critical deliverables in project management, let’s cover how these differ from milestones and objectives and how both help you achieve your goals.

 In other words, milestones move you along within a project versus deliverables, which are the tangible items you create.
 Both of these help you achieve your objective.

-External deliverables, on the other hand, are items you’ll package up and hand over to clients at different points of the process.
-Design files, concept presentations, and written copy are a few examples.
+On the other hand, external deliverables are items you’ll package up and hand over to clients at different points of the process.
+An external deliverable can be in the form of design files, concept presentations, or written copy.

 Now that you know what project milestones to account for, it’s equally important to understand some functions of project management deliverables.

-So what do you need to consider when determining your deliverables?
-Here’s a good step-by-step list to go by.
+So, what do you need to consider when determining your deliverables?
+Here’s an excellent step-by-step list to go by.